judyma2294/informatics/README.md

 # Informatics Study at SJSU
 Yijin Zhu, MS in Informatics at SJSU

-Here is Data Analysis Data, Slides Presentation Workflow Source for Prezi Presentation.
+Here is python script, slides presentation workflow source data for Prezi Presentation.